Department of Biological Sciences

 While there will always be a need for bright, energetic, and educated individuals with a strong understanding of biology, opportunities vary depending on the status of local and national economies.
 For current job outlook information, check the Occupational Outlook Handbook, published every two years by the US Bureau of Labor Statistics.
 The handbook is searchable by topic, and there are over 45 job descriptions that match the keyword "biology."

-As you can see, higher salaries are found in private research companies and government agencies, where you may have more job security, advancement opportunities, and independence in your work.
+Salaries may vary greatly depending on geographic location, job type, experience and education.
+Higher salaries may be found in private research companies and government agencies where you may have more job security, advancement opportunities, and independence in your work.
 While jobs in nonprofit groups or academic institutions may in general have lower salaries, many biologists find great personal reward in working for an organization that is affecting change and has an emphasis on teamwork and collaboration.

 If you think there's one type of person who becomes a biologist, think again.
 People with diverse talents are drawn to careers in biology for many reasons.
 Get to know a few and you'll see.
 Here are links to profiles of biologists in a variety of fields who come from a wide range of backgrounds: